There are several things you can do to figure out how much mortgage you can afford, including calculating a realistic budget before purchasing a home.

 The average monthly mortgage payment for newly originated home loans in Washington has increased over the last couple of years.
 This is mainly the result of rising home values.

-According to the housing analysts at Zillow, the median home value in the state rose by 10.2% over the last 12 months.
-That was a higher one-year gain than almost any other state in the country, with the exception of Oregon.
+According to the housing analysts at Zillow, the median home value in the state rose by 12.1% over the last 12 months.
+Right now, the real estate market in Washington State is hot, so prices are expected to continue at a similar rate of increase.